11+ Science and Tech Museums You Can Tour Virtually

-While not quite the same as actually visiting it for yourself, their virtual tour takes you on a 360-degree tour around the museum, starting at the rotunda.
-Some of the highlights include the Hall of Mammals, Insect Zoo, the Dinosaur exhibits, and the Hall of Palaeobiology.
+While not quite the same as actually visiting it for yourself, their virtual tour takes you on a 360-degree tour around the museum, starting at the Rotunda.
+Some highlights include the Hall of Mammals, Insect Zoo, the Dinosaur exhibits, and the Hall of Palaeobiology.

-One real benefit of virtual tours like this is the ability to see some of their great past exhibits that are now long gone.
+One real benefit of virtual tours like this is seeing some of their great past exhibits that are now long gone.

 2. Why not tour NASA's Langley Research Center online?

-NASA's famous Langley Research Center in Virginia, as well as its Glenn Research Center, also provides some cool virtual tours of their facilities.
-With these tours, you'll get to see some of the most important technological inventions in history without ever having to leave your own home.
+NASA's famous Langley Research Center in Virginia and its Glenn Research Center also provide some cool virtual tours of their facilities.
+With these tours, you'll see some of the most important technological inventions in history without ever having to leave your home.

 The Space Center at Houston also offers an awesome app that provides virtual tours, augmented reality experiences, and videos and audio stories about space exploration.